 Severity: The severity level of the threat recorded, threat levels break down into five levels in order of increasing severity.Threat Severity Matrix, click to expand

-- Client IP: Allows the entry of an IP address range (in CIDR format, or longhand) to limit returns in reporting to the given address range.
+- Client IP: Allows the entry of an IP address range (in CIDR format, or longhand) to limit returns in reporting.

 - Target Groups: Limits the returned Targets to the selected types.

-- Queried Name: Can be used to search for the existence of a domain name in the log files.
+- Queried Name: Can search for a domain name in the log files.

 Action Taken: Limits results based on what actions were taken with the network traffic.

 These are all enabled by default and will return data for each result.
 Unticking the box will hide returned data.

 - Blocked (NXDOMAIN): Network traffic is blocked with a "no such domain" error.

 - Blocked (NODATA): Network traffic is blocked with no data regarding the domain's existence.

 - Blocked (DROP): Network traffic is dropped, with no information provided to the requesting service.